riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 not hire as many of that types, to hire more specific roles.
 Instead of hiring a generalist to learn accounting, to hire someone who knows that (17:36).

-17:58: How many have you brought in who are not entry-level?
+17:58: Male board member: How many have you brought in who are not entry-level?

 18:02: Elie: Very few.
 Open Phil has bunch of senior hires.

-18:50--19:14: How much of it is them coming to you vs you going to them?
+18:50--19:14: Male board member: How much of it is them coming to you vs you going to them?

 19:18: Elie: Hard to say, but very generally most people are interested in us, rather than us posting on job boards, for GW.

 19:33: Cari(?): Different for Open Phil.

-19:38: Holden: GW is more difficult to hire for in some ways, has own kind of intellectual way of uncovering things.
+19:38: Holden: GW is more difficult to hire for in some ways, it's got its own style, its own mission, its own kind of intellectual way of uncovering things and of discovering things.
+Open Phil feels more like a lot of the hard work goes in on the cause selection.
+A lot of the most idiosyncratic things about us are around the cause selection, and it becomes easier to say there are certain qualifications that would prepare someone for a role here.

-TODO: add more details to above.

-20:14: Is the reason people are new is b/c the older people moved on to Open Phil?
+20:14: Female board member: Is the reason people are new is because the older people moved on to Open Phil?

 20:21: Holden: There is some of that.
 Transition that took place starting in 2013.
 Alexander, Howie, and I -- Alexander and I have done that for a while now.